Cost estimating based on industry standards

 The left side of this example displays the input parameters, of which a number could already be automatically determined from the main specifications, like wall thickness and weight.

 Using design standards it is possible to calculate conceptual quantities based on equipment parameters.
 From the estimated equipment specifications obtained with methods as described above, conceptual quantities are determined for all other disciplines.
 It concerns only the scope of those disciplines that directly relate to the equipment it is connected to.

-For example, the average pipe line diameter and length is based on the type of equipment.
-For E&I, the number and type of equipment determines the typical quantities of instruments, cables and number of I/Os.
+For example, the average pipeline diameter and length is based on the type of equipment.
+For E&I, the number and type of equipment determine the typical quantities of instruments, cables, and number of I/Os.
 Civil uses the number of equipment to determine the gross floor area and foundation for process buildings.